 Division 6 - Judge Carol England

+Judge Carol England is an Associate Circuit

+Judge for Division VI within the 13th

+Judicial Circuit.
+She was elected to that

+position and took office January 1, 2007.

-Judge England was elected to the court in 2007.
-She handles general civil and criminal dockets as well as small claims and probate matters.
-She serves on the bench primarily in Callaway County.
+Division VI handles general civil and

+criminal dockets as well as small claims and

+probate matters.

 Judge England graduated from the University of Missouri School of Law and worked as an Assistant Prosecuting Attorney in Callaway County prior to being elected Judge.
+She also serves as an adjunct faculty member for William Woods University in their legal studies department.